-While the percentage of Americans who identify as vegan or vegetarian hovers around 3% to 6% (respectively), those are stats that haven't significantly budged in decades.
-However, more people than ever are calling themselves flexitarian, meaning they follow a mostly plant-based diet but occasionally eat meat and dairy.
+However, more people than ever are calling themselves flexitarian.
+Wondering what is a flexitarian diet?
+It refers to someone who follows a mostly plant-based diet but occasionally eats meat and dairy.
 According to a survey by Sprouts Farmers Market, flexitarians now represent more than one-third of all U.S. adults and more than half of adults ages 24 to 39.

-Trends like that have resulted in a boom of new plant-based products over the last five years, but what we’re seeing is a great divide in how plant-based wisdom is interpreted.
 On the one hand, new plant-based foods represent nutritious and low-processed options based on healthy whole plant foods, such as nuts, seeds, fruits, vegetables, grains, and plant oils.
 Struesli falls into this category, providing a 100% plant-based granola made from tiger nuts, walnuts, pecans, and coconut.
 Since the ingredients are low processed, they DO retain all those wonderful nutrients that plants provide: essential fiber, vitamins, and minerals.
 Are plant-based products like these actually good for you?
 Absolutely!

 On the other hand, plant-based innovation has also resulted in many products that fall into the highly processed category.
 Though they’re based on a plant (usually soybeans, peas, and/or wheat), the main ingredients are stripped down to high-protein, low-fiber, colorless powders mixed with preservatives, oils, natural or artificial coloring, gums, and seasonings.
 Are plant-based products like these actually good for you?
 Not really.